 They Call Me, Mamá –Teacher of the Year Cordelia Fajardo Shares Why She Earned the Award

 “To my first graders whose parents are gone, I tell them that we are their family.
 Their classmates are more than friends.
 They are also brothers and sisters.
 When they hurt I tell them, “You can call me, Mama.”
-Professor Cordelia Fajardo teaches first graders in Comayagua Honduras.
-Some of her students’ parents have left to the U.S.
+Professor Cordelia Fajardo teaches first graders in Comayagua, Honduras.
+Some of her students’ parents have migrated to the U.S.

 Mi name is Profesora Cordelia Victoria Fajardo.
 I work in the department of Comayagua in Honduras and I teach in the Escuela Manuel Andara.